Tontonjo/jellyfin/README.md

 ### Prerequisits:
 This script is intended to be executed from Jellyfin but should work with every ffmpeg installation
 - ffmpeg
-- A working GPU decoding setup in jellyfin for HDR conversion
+- A working GPU decoding setup if you want GPU transcode
 - - Install needed dependencies IN container to have tonemap

+### enable tonemap capability for GPU:
 ```shell
 docker exec -it $jellyfin bash
 ```